AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootDynamicUpdate/README.md

 **Key points:**
 - pro: avoid updating unmodified indexes (useful for heavy indexing)
-- con: cannot reuse the same `UPDATE` for different subsets of columns via JDBC statements caching (each `UPDATE` string will be cached and reused accordingly)
+- con: cannot reuse the same `UPDATE` for different subsets of columns via JDBC statements caching (each triggered `UPDATE` string will be cached and reused accordingly)

 -----------------------------------------------------------------------------------------------------------------------
 <table>